Alpine Crochet Stitch Tutorial – Add Stunning Texture to Your Crochet Projects

 Special Stitches:

-While the Alpine Stitch is worked in the same way as a front post double crochet stitch, but for one significant difference, that's important to note.
-There is a photo tutorial, as well as a video tutorial, of this step below.
+While the Alpine Stitch is worked in the same way as a front post double crochet stitch, there is one significant difference that is important to note.
+There are photo and video tutorials for this step below.

-Tip for Alpine double crochet stitch height: When working the front post double crochet stitches, we will need to adjust to create more height so the fabric lays flat.
+Tip for Alpine double crochet stitch height: When working the front post double crochet stitches, adjust your technique to create more height, ensuring the fabric lies flat.

 Video Tutorial to Crochet the Alpine Stitch: